IAmJonoBo/Hephaestus/docs/how-to/operating-safely.md

 - **HTTPS only**: All downloads use HTTPS
 - **Timeouts**: Configurable timeouts prevent hanging (default: 30s)
 - **Retries**: Automatic retry with exponential backoff (default: 3 attempts)
+- **Checksum verification**: SHA-256 manifests are required unless you pass `--allow-unsigned`
+- **Sigstore attestation**: Sigstore bundles are downloaded and validated automatically; use `--require-sigstore` to fail closed if an attestation is missing, `--sigstore-identity` to pin trusted identities, and `--sigstore-pattern` to override bundle discovery when repositories publish custom naming schemes
 - **Token security**: Use environment variables for GitHub tokens

 ```bash